DavidCradock/X/README.md

 - Remove and replace glm with own code?
 - Add padding to vector classes and test speed increase
 - Add the ability to be able to add newlines to the text scroll GUI object.
+- Change 2D stuff from using CVector2r to CVector2f
+- Check const usage everywhere and add operator overloads where needed.
+- Tidy up CMatrix, CVector?? and CQuaternion classes.
+-